Garcia-Tony/m2-1024-code-solutions/react-modal/react-modal-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is the `<dialog>` element used for?
+  Used to make a dialog box or window, like a pop-up or modal.

-- How do you show and hide a modal dialog?
+- How do you show and hide a modal dialog? showModal() and close().

 - How do you manipulate child components in React?
 Why will that no work for the `<dialog>` element?
+  By passing them as Props.
+Because dialog is a native HTML element with built-in methods.

 - How do you call the dialog element's functions in React?
+  By using useRef.

 - How can you render nested components or JSX elements in React?
+  By using the children Prop.

 ## Notes